Scott's Tots: Synopsis

-A decade ago, Michael Scott launched a program named "Scott's Tots", where he promised a group of underprivileged 3rd graders that he would pay their full college tuition, provided they graduate from high school.
-In present time, he has failed to achieve his goal of being a millionaire, and is unable to fulfill the promise.
+A decade ago, Michael Scott launched a program named "Scott's Tots", promising a group of underprivileged 3rd graders that he would pay their full college tuition, provided they graduate from high school.
+He has failed to achieve his goal of being a millionaire, and is unable to fulfill the promise.
 He reluctantly visits their high school with Erin Hannon to break the bad news.
 Michael's promise encouraged the students to excel academically, and they greet Michael with standing applause.
 Michael admits his inability to pay for their college tuition, and attempts to make up for it by providing them laptop batteries.
-However, this fails to appease the angry students.
-In the end, Michael offers to a single student to at least pay for his books.
-On the way back to the office, Michael and Erin have a comforting conversation.
-Erin reminds him of the students' higher-than-average graduation rate, and Michael compliments Erin's work ethic and reveals Kevin Malone was originally going to be in the warehouse, but became an accountant after Michael's belief in him.
+This fails to appease the angry students.
+Michael offers to a single student to at least pay for his books before he leaves.
+On the way back to the office, Erin informs a disconsolate Michael the students are on track for a higher-than-average graduation rate, and suggests "Scott's Tots" may be the cause.
+Michael compliments Erin's work ethic.

 Meanwhile, on a suggestion from Andy Bernard, Jim Halpert starts an employee of the month program to increase office morale.
-Dwight Schrute, however, schemes to get Jim fired.
-He gives Jim a performance sheet to determine the employee of the month, using complete anonymity to ensure a fair and unbiased assessment.
-Dwight, without Jim's authorization, also collects money from each of the employees as part of a cash prize.
-At the end, it is revealed that he apparently picked himself by accident and his wife Pam came second.
-Then, a cake is delivered to the office with Jim's face on it, and with the words "It Could Only Be You."
-The other workers accuse Jim for extracting money from the company.
-Jim tries to blame Dwight, but since he has taken numerous precautions to protect himself from it, he passively fires back.
+Dwight Schrute planted the idea in Andy's head as part of a scheme to get Jim fired.
+He gives Jim a performance sheet to determine the employee of the month, with employees identified only by number, ostensibly to ensure a fair and unbiased assessment.
+Dwight, without Jim's authorization, also collects money from each of the employees for a cash prize.
+Dwight's sheet identifies Jim as the winner and his wife Pam as runner-up.
+Then, a cake is delivered to the office with Jim's face and the words "It Could Only Be You" on it.
+The other workers accuse Jim of extracting money from them.

-Dwight initiates the second part of his plan by calling CFO David Wallace multiple times, each time pretending to be a different employee complaining about Jim's failed program.
-An angry David calls Jim back and chews him out for the mishap.
-Almost assured that this will get Jim fired, Dwight listens in to the phone conversation from the pen recorder he had left in Jim's office in a previous episode ("The Lover").
-But instead of firing Jim, David apologizes to him for losing his temper and praises Jim, adding that David and his wife are "still on" to go out with Jim and Pam.
-Angry that his plan has not worked, Dwight returns to the drawing board.
-He creates an alliance with Ryan Howard to achieve his goal.
+Dwight initiates the second part of his plan by calling CFO David Wallace multiple times, each time pretending to be a different employee complaining about Jim's program.
+David calls Jim and chews him out for the mishap.
+Dwight listens in to the phone conversation from the pen recorder he left in Jim's office in the episode "The Lover".
+But instead of firing Jim, David apologizes to him for losing his temper, praises Jim, and confirms a dinner date with his wife, Jim, and Pam.
+Angry that his plan has not worked, Dwight creates an alliance with Ryan Howard to achieve his goal.